 Spoiler alert: you’re never, ever going to replicate an identical photo — and that’s OKAY!
 We want you to create your own gorgeous photos and feel proud, not look back at these same gorgeous photos and feel disappointed that they don’t look like photos on Pinterest.
 So use Pinterest for ideas, but get excited to put your own spin and style on them.
 Photos that reflect you, your style, and this adorable little baby are way more perfect anyway!!

-5. Get your light right before adding baby
+5. Get your light right

 Super important.
 When you’re a rookie like me, getting the settings right on your camera may take an extra second… or 12.
 I find that it’s helpful to get your camera settings perfect before putting baby down to photograph.
 This way, you’re ready to shoot right away and you’re not wasting precious time.
 Let’s be honest here, every second counts when this adorable little guy in front of you cracks an unexpected smile. =)